Sino-Indian border dispute: 1968–2017

 On 20 October 1975, 4 Indian soldiers were killed at Tulung La in Arunachal Pradesh.
 According to the official statement by the Indian government, a patrol of the Assam Rifles comprising a non-commissioned officer (NCO) and four other soldiers was ambushed by about 40 Chinese soldiers while in an area well within Indian territory, and which had been regularly patrolled for years without incident.
-Four members of the patrol unit were initially listed as missing before confirmation via diplomatic channels they had been killed by the Chinese troops; their bodies were later returned.
+Four members of the patrol unit were initially listed as missing before confirmation via diplomatic channels that they had been killed by the Chinese troops; their bodies were later returned.
 The Indian government registered a strong protest with the Chinese.

 In 2006, the Chinese ambassador to India claimed that all of Arunachal Pradesh is Chinese territory amidst a military buildup.
 At the time, both countries claimed incursions as much as a kilometre at the northern tip of Sikkim.
 In 2009, India announced it would deploy additional military forces along the border.
-In 2014, India proposed China should acknowledge a "One India" policy to resolve the border dispute.
+In 2014, India proposed that China acknowledge a "One India" policy to resolve the border dispute.

 The reactions of Indian officials to these successive incursions have also been to a pattern: